All fours (card game)

-All Fours is a traditional English card game, once popular in pubs and taverns as well as among the gentry, that flourished as a gambling game until the end of the 19th century.
+All fours is a traditional English card game, once popular in pubs and taverns as well as among the gentry, that flourished as a gambling game until the end of the 19th century.
 It is a trick-taking card game that was originally designed for two players, but developed variants for more players.
-According to Cotton, the game originated in Kent, but spread to the whole of England and eventually abroad.
+According to Charles Cotton, the game originated in Kent, but spread to the whole of England and eventually abroad.

-It is the eponymous and earliest recorded game of a family that flourished most in 19th century North America and whose progeny include Pitch, Pedro and Cinch, games that even competed with Poker and Euchre.
+It is the eponymous and earliest recorded game of a family that flourished most in 19th century North America and whose progeny include pitch, pedro and cinch, games that even competed with poker and euchre.
 Nowadays the original game is especially popular in Trinidad and Tobago, but regional variants have also survived in England.
-The game's "great mark of distinction" is that it gave the name 'Jack' to the card previously known as the Knave.
+The game's "great mark of distinction" is that it gave the name 'jack' to the card previously known as the knave.

 The game has a number of unusual features.
 In trick play, players are allowed to trump instead of following suit even if they could.
-The title refers to the possibility of winning all four game points for High, Low, Jack and Game for holding (later winning) the highest and lowest trump in play and the Jack of trumps and for winning the greatest number of card points.
+The title refers to the possibility of winning all four game points for high, low, jack and game for holding (later winning) the highest and lowest trump in play and the jack of trumps and for winning the greatest number of card points.

 History

-All Fours is among the oldest extant card games in England.
+All fours is among the oldest extant card games in England.
 Its first known description was in Charles Cotton's Compleat Gamester of 1674, where the game was reported as popular in Kent.
-It is probably of Dutch ancestry, and is the game that gave the name Jack to the card that was originally known only as the Knave.
+It is probably of Dutch ancestry, and is the game that gave the name jack to the card that was originally known only as the knave.

-In the 19th century, the game was taken to America and became popular among the African Americans on slave plantations.
-Also called Seven Up, it gave rise to other variants such as Pitch and Auction Pitch, which probably developed in the New England states, Pedro, and California Jack, also known as High-Low-Jack.
-Modern descendants include Don and Phat, developed in Britain and Ireland.
+By no later than the 1800s, the game was taken to America and became popular among African Americans on slave plantations.
+Also called seven up, it gave rise to other variants such as Pitch and Auction Pitch, which probably developed in the New England states, Pedro, and California jack, also known as ligh-low-jack.
+Modern descendants include don and phat, developed in Britain and Ireland.
 The game is still played in north-west England and Wales, and it has become the national game of the Republic of Trinidad and Tobago.